rmedina97/peering-guide/declarative-peering-guide.md

 If a pod is created before the namespace has been offloaded, it will remain indefinitely in the `Pending` state—even after the offloading configuration is applied.
 **It is therefore crucial to offload the namespace first**, before initiating pod scheduling.

-## <a id="unpeer"></a>Delete the peering and clean the environment
+## <a id="unpeer"></a>Delete the Peering and Clean the Environment
-The peering can be removed by deleting all the Custom Resources (CRs) that were created.
-The following list outlines a recommended order for deletion:
+To properly remove a peering between clusters, all associated Custom Resources (CRs) must be deleted.
+It is important to delete these resources in reverse order of their creation to avoid possible errors.
+For example, offloading resources cannot be deleted if authentication to the remote cluster is no more active.
+The following is a recommended order for deleting the CRs:

 1. Offloading
-   1. NamespaceOffloading  (delete the permission to offload a namespace)
+   1. `NamespaceOffloading`  (Remove the permission to offload namespace)
-   2. ResourceSlice        (delete the virtual node, representation of the remote cluster)
+   2. `ResourceSlice`        (Remove the virtual node representing the remote cluster)
 2. Authentication
-   1. Tenant               (delete the auth policies applied)
-   2. RoleBinding          (delete the permission to create the liqo resources such as resource slices)
+   1. `Tenant`               (Remove any authentication policies applied to the tenant)
+   2. `RoleBinding`          (Remove permissions granted for creating Liqo resources)
+   3. Identity secret        (Remove the credentials used by the consumer cluster to authenticate with the remote cluster)
 3. Networking
-   1. Gateway client
+   1. `Gateway client`
-   2. Gateway server
+   2. `Gateway server`
-   3. Configuration
-4. All the secret about the peering that were left, such as:
-   1. Identity secret      (Authentication)
-   2. Gateway keys         (Networking)
-   3. Publickeys           (Netwroking)
+   3. `Configuration`
+   4. `Publickeys` resources
+   5. Remove the remaining secrets

 After these steps, the peering is effectively undone; however, both clusters still retain information about each other.
 To completely remove all references, delete the corresponding `ForeignCluster` resources from both clusters.
 The resource names correspond to the cluster IDs of the respective remote clusters.